-How Paula Jones, Professional Deputies Service Lead, secured a backdated NHS Continuing Healthcare Personal Health Budget worth £212,000 and ongoing weekly payments in the region of £2,700 by challenging a Clinical Commissioning Group (CCG)’s refusal to fund a package of care at home.
+How Paula Jones, Professional Deputies Service Lead based in our Brighton office, secured a backdated NHS Continuing Healthcare Personal Health Budget worth £212,000 and ongoing weekly payments in the region of £2,700 by challenging a Clinical Commissioning Group (CCG)’s refusal to fund a package of care at home.

 We were instructed by the Professional Deputy for Mary, a 65 year old lady with an Acquired Brain Injury and complex physical disabilities.

-Since her injury, Mary had been resident in a nursing home, fully funded by NHS Continuing Healthcare (NHS CHC) funding.
+Since her injury, Mary had been resident in a nursing home in the North East of England, fully funded by NHS Continuing Healthcare (NHS CHC) funding.
 Mary wanted to return to live in her own home with a package of care.
 The Deputy and Mary’s Care Manager spent considerable time setting up a suitable 24 hour package of care so Mary could return home.
 The CCG argued that in supporting Mary to leave the nursing home and move back to her own home, the Professional Deputy had rejected the NHS CHC award.
 The Deputy challenged the CCG’s refusal to fund Mary’s care at home package, but the CCG refused to reinstate the funding.

 Paula wrote to the CCG challenging the lawfulness of its decision to remove funding.
 Initially the CCG agreed to reinstate funding but capped at the amount that they had paid to the nursing home, leaving a significant shortfall in funding.